Certificate in Community-Based Program Management

 - Interdisciplinary coursework

-The Certificate in Community-Based Program Management requires 12 credit hours and provides a focused study of identifying and responding to areas of need within communities.
-The curriculum explores topics such as organizational leadership, criminal justice and community-based initiatives, and the analysis of structural factors that influence program effectiveness.
+The Certificate in Community-Based Program Management requires 12 credit hours and offers focused study on identifying and addressing community needs.
+The curriculum covers topics such as organizational leadership, criminal justice, community-based efforts, and the social and structural factors that influence program success.

 This experience involves a minimum of 150 contact hours in a position that affords the student the opportunity to learn practical applications in a law enforcement, correctional, court services, the legal field, advocacy, and other type of criminal justice and community-based setting.